Pros and Cons of Getting Credentialed and Joining Insurance Panels

-When you get credentialed to join an insurance panel you will be able to accept insurance payments on behalf of your clients who are covered by that particular health insurance plan.
+When therapists get credentialed to join an insurance panel they can accept insurance payments on behalf of clients covered by that particular health insurance plan.

 Should therapists accept insurance?